Benjamin-Joe/pp5-store/README.md

 Line 75-79 of base.html code taken from Code Institute's Boutique Ado
-Line 41-43 of base.css code taken from Code Institute's Boutique Ado Line 19-25 of views.py in products app taken from Code Institute's Boutique Ado
+Line 41-43 of base.css code taken from Code Institute's Boutique Ado Line 19-25 of views.py in products app taken from Code Institute's Boutique Ado Line 5-30 of contexts.py in products app taken from Code Institute's Boutique Ago